Report on the Consolidated Financial Statements

 Our auditing approach

-Responsibilities of the legal representatives and the Audit Committee for the Annual Financial Statements
+Responsibilities of the legal representatives and the Audit Committee for the Consolidated Financial Statements

-The legal representatives are responsible for compiling the Consolidated Financial Statements and their compliance with the IFRS rules applicable in the EU and the additional requirements stipulated in § 245a of the Austrian Commercial Code (UGB), which requires a reasonably accurate representation of the Group's asset, financial and earnings position.
+The legal representatives are responsible for compiling the Consolidated Financial Statements in compliance with the IFRS rules applicable in the EU and the additional requirements stipulated in § 245a of the Austrian Commercial Code (UGB) and for assuring that they provide a true and fair view of the Group's assets, liabilities, financial position and profit or loss.
 The legal representatives are further responsible for the internal controls deemed necessary by them for preparing a set of Consolidated Financial Statements that is free from significant intentional or unintentional misrepresentations.

 In compiling the Consolidated Financial Statements, the legal representatives have the duty to form an opinion on the Group's ability to continue its business operations, to disclose any relevant circumstances relating to the continuation of the business operations and to base their considerations on the principle of continued business operations, unless they intend to liquidate the Group, cease business operations or find themselves in lack of any viable alternative to such course of action.